saratarekg/Trip-Genie/README.md

 - **Select preferences**: Select preferences for a vacation.

 - **Booking**: Book flights, hotels, transportation, itineraries or activities.

+- **Cancel booking**: Cancel booking and view refunded money in wallet.

 - **Share events**: Share an acitivity, historical places or itinerary via copy link or email.